Mariede/Mariede/README.md

 ### Hi there 👋
 ---

 My name is Michel, I was born in São Paulo, a city located in southeast of Brazil where I lived most of my life.
-I'm working with IT for about 20 years, since I finished my university.
+I've worked with IT for about 20 years, since I finished my university.
 By the way, I am a qualified Computer Engineer here.
 I have dual citizenship, brazilian and italian.

 About more than a decade ago I moved to a city near São Paulo called Sorocaba and for many years I worked as a public servant, in the position of Systems Analyst as a permanent employee for their city hall.
 Sorocaba has nearly 700k inhabitants.
 Nowadays I've changed my life focus to a more spiritual approach, doing other things for live.
 I had a good time programming, but now it looks is mostly done for doing that.